ansible/awx/docs/docsite/rst/userguide/projects.rst

     The primary file you may want to add to ``AWX_ISOLATION_SHOW_PATHS`` is ``/var/lib/awx/.ssh``, if your playbooks need to use keys or settings defined there.

-If you made changes in the settings file, be sure to restart services with the ``automation-controller-service restart`` command after your changes have been saved.
+If you made changes in the settings file, be sure to restart services with the ``awx-service restart`` command after your changes have been saved.

 .. end reused section